TorBox-App/hosted-terms_of_service/README.md

 <h2 id="purpose">Purpose and Description of Service</h2>

 <p>TorBox provides a service enabling users to rent servers for downloading public resources from the BitTorrent network, with our servers acting as a proxy on your behalf.
 TorBox does not control any BitTorrent peers or files, and users are responsible for ensuring they have the legal rights to download the content accessed through our servers.
 This service is designed to facilitate the download of publicly available and freely distributed materials, such as Linux distributions, independent artists' content, or other non-commercial software.
 No copyrighted material is stored on or made publicly accessible from our servers.
-Download links are exclusively available to the users who initiate the transfers.</p>
+Download links are exclusively available to the users who initiate the transfers.
+TorBox is not a file sharing service.
+TorBox is a privacy infrastructure company, working to provide users around the world with the tools for accessing the internet in a way that promotes freedom.</p>

 <br/>